Petrified wood is a name for special kinds of fossilized remains of certain types of vegetation.

 The answer to this question depends on several things.
 As mentioned, the heaviness of the material is dictated by the density of its composition.

 Some rocks are lighter than others due to their composition, with pumice, for example, being quite lightweight.
 It floats and is not dense at all.

 For this reason, petrified wood can be heavier than some kinds of rock, though it may be lighter than others.
-The sample sizes being compared also factor into the comparison.
+The sample sizes being also compared factor into the comparison.

-Can Petrified Wood Get Wet or Is It Waterproof?
+Can Petrified Wood Get Wet, or Is It Waterproof?